Homework looks different now

 So, kids will join their mothers and spend hours each day collecting water or finding a place to go.
-Boys and girls will spend 6 hours each day finding and collecting water, and likely walk more than 3 miles to do it.
+Boys and girls will spend up to 6 hours each day finding and collecting water, and likely walk more than 3 miles to do it.
 All of this time spent is lost opportunity.
 A lost opportunity to go to school and one day, earn a living.

 Reductions in time spent collecting water have been found to increase school attendance.
 We believe in the power of water and its ability to transform lives.
 Through persistent determination we are challenging the way institutions think about lending to people living on less than $3.10 a day, because we believe in the potential of all people.
 The following photos prove our belief is winning.

 Each day more families in the communities around the world are getting access to the finances needed through our lending partners - empowering them with small loans to fund solutions like water taps and toilets for their homes.
 Now with safe water, privacy, and health on their side, kids are doing math, science, and reading for homework, rather than walking to collect water.